 Velvet is back this fall with a capital “V” and wearing it in rich jewel tones like this flattering burgundy Eliza J velvet sheath dress with side tuck detail is especially current.

 2. Bell Sleeves

 Statement sleeves are sending a loud and clear message that they aren’t going away anytime soon.
 This trend is still going strong.
-This look is lovely, but petites do need to be mindful of sleeve lengths.
-Sleeves that are too long just pull the eye down, making you look short.
+This look is lovely, but Petites do need to be mindful of sleeve lengths.
+Sleeves that are too long pull the eye down, making you look short.
 Instead, opt for a top with shorter sleeve length like his bell-sleeve top from Lark & Ro.

 4. Winter Florals

 A sheath dress is always appropriate, and this sleeveless floral printed sheath dress featuring bold winter florals makes it especially right for this fall.
 The just-above-the-knee length is perfect for most women, and the vertical spray of flowers creates height for a petite frame.

 5. Wrap It Up – burgundy

 Regular readers know how much I love a wrap dress, and this faux wrap ballerina dress is no exception.
 A wrap dress is always classy and appropriate and makes your body look amazing!
 A wrap dress in this fall’s burgundy?
 Even better.